 The goals of this subtask are to perform initial planning and procurement for the project.
-Initial planning includes finalizing the project design plans, specifications, and requirements for the proposed technology systems.
-Procurement processes include developing solicitations, obtaining proposals, selecting contractors, and finalizing contracts to provide project equipment and services.
+Initial planning includes finalizing the project design plans, specifications, and requirements for the proposed technology systems and for project financing.
+Procurement processes include developing solicitations, obtaining proposals, selecting contractors, and finalizing contracts to provide project equipment, and services, and financing.
 Recipient must receive CAM written approval prior to procuring equipment and materials.

-- Finalize Preliminary Project Design Documentation including plans, specifications, and requirements. - Obtain CAM written approval prior to procuring equipment and materials. - Prepare or update and issue a Request for Proposal(s) for the Rincon Multi-Storage Solar Microgrid that reflects the final preliminary project design documentation and inform the CAM when the request for proposals are issued. - Review and evaluate Rincon Multi-Storage Solar Microgrid proposals and select design build contractor (DBC). - Finalize or update Design Build Contract for Rincon Multi-Storage Solar Microgrid engineering, installation, and deployment. - Prepare Initial Planning and Procurement Presentation that summarize the steps taken, lessons learned, and best practices to finalize the Rincon Multi-Storage Solar Microgrid engineering design, planning, and other pre-construction activities.
+- Finalize Preliminary Project Design Documentation including plans, specifications, and requirements. - Obtain CAM written approval prior to procuring equipment and materials. - Prepare or update and issue a Request for Proposal(s) for the Rincon Multi-Storage LDES Solar Microgrid that reflects the final preliminary project design documentation and inform the CAM when the request for proposals are is issued. - Review and evaluate Rincon Multi-Storage LDES Solar Microgrid proposals and select design build contractor (DBC). - Finalize or update Design Build Contract for Rincon Multi-Storage LDES Solar Microgrid engineering, installation, and deployment. - Solicit one or more proposal(s) for the Rincon Solar Microgrid third party financing. - Review and evaluate Rincon Solar Microgrid financing proposal(s) and select financier or determine to proceed without 3rd party financing. - Finalize or update 3rd Party Financing Contract for Rincon Solar Microgrid financing, if applicable. - Prepare Initial Planning and Procurement Presentation that summarize the steps taken, lessons learned, and best practices to finalize the Rincon Multi-Storage LDES Solar Microgrid engineering design, planning, financing, and other pre-construction activities.